azriel91/peace/doc/src/ideas.md

 <summary>7.
 Cancel-safe state storage</summary>
 <div>

-When an item ensure does multiple writes, there is a possibility of not all of those writes occur during execution:
+When a step ensure does multiple writes, there is a possibility of not all of those writes occur during execution:

 * user interrupts the execution.
 * internet connection drops.